Kerchner’s

 except for occasional natural mutations over many generations via the direct

-their mother, they of course cannot pass it along since males do not produce
+mother, they of course cannot pass it along since males do not produce egg

 to determine if two people are from the same biological mother.
 It can also be